opplieam/bb-k8s-infra/README.md

 - Router and NAT
 - Service Account and Roles

-### Certificate Management with Certificate Manager

-To ensure secure communication within the cluster, Certificate Manager is utilized to automate the issuance, rotation, and management of SSL/TLS certificates.

 [Example of GitHub Actions that push files to this repository.](https://github.com/opplieam/bb-core-api/blob/main/.github/workflows/ci.yml)

 ### CI/CD Pipeline